ZhaoPeiduo/AIChallenge/README.md

 Note: Chrome/Firefox must be installed for windows and linux, support for safari is available for Macos.

 It is recommended to use a windows system to test our code.
 For Macos users, you may need to enable remote control for safari as discussed  [here](https://stackoverflow.com/questions/63927063/selenium-not-connecting-to-safari-web-driver) and change the driver_type in runner instance to be "safari", otherwise, set the headless boolean in Twitter::scraper::DEFAULT_SETTING to False to allow chrome driver to scrape from twitter.

+Common Issues:

+- There may be firewall issues while installing chromedriver.
+If you find the search page freezes for a long time, please try to connect to other networks and try again.
+- [Link](https://github.com/SergeyPirogov/webdriver_manager/issues) to webdriver-manager for troubleshoots on chromedriver installation.